-A hollow cube of rusted sheet steel is filled with sand and suspended while the sand falls through an aperture.
-The size is arrived at by the weight of sand, the weight corresponds to a human body.
-The cube is filled with sand that trickles from a small aperture onto the ground.
+A hollow cube of rusted sheet steel is filled with sand and suspended while the sand trickles from a small aperture onto the ground.
+The dimensions of the cube are determined by the volume of sand, the weight of sand corresponds to a human body.
 Sand is a product of the weathering processes of landmass breaking down into loose grains of worn out and disintegrated rocks.
-Sand, in the form of an hourglass, has been used to measure the passage of time since the ancients.
-A two chambered glass vessel that allows sand to run through a narrowed neck from one chamber to the other.
-It is in a sense infinite, it can be used indefinitely and represents the present as being a point in time between the visible past and the visible future.
-In Free Fall, the grains of sand fall from a rusting container that hides its contents, the present is unknown and the sand can only fall until it stops.
-Finite resources, environmental crisis, extinctions, industrial decline, hidden agendas and tipping points are all part of the dialogue while advances in science require us to question the very notion of time.
+Sand has been used to measure the passage of time since the ancients, such as the two chambered glass vessel that allows sand to run through a narrowed neck from one chamber to the other for a calculated duration.
+An hourglass can be used indefinitely, turned over and started again.
+It represents the present as being that point between two halves narrowed perhaps to a single grain, it depicts the moving point in time of now; between the visible past and the visible future.
+In Free Fall, the grains of sand fall from a rusting container that hides its contents.
+The past is visible, the present only as it falls and the future is unknown.
+The sand can only fall until it stops.
+Finite resources, environmental crisis, extinctions, industrial decline, hidden agendas, short termism and tipping points are all part of the dialogue while todays advances in science require us to question our understanding of time itself.

 Images from the Flameworks Process Show, 5 Southside, Barbican, Plymouth, September 2015